afanblue/refineryOMS/SystemManual.md

 -   The simulation process (the ```sim``` process) writes the value in the XFER table for the output tag (```CO```) to the value in the XFER table for the related input tag.
 The related input tag is defined in the SIM_IO table.
 -   The digital input processor (part of the ```pmc``` process) then gets the value from the XFER table for the ```PV```.

+### Docks

+Docks are the stationary locations for ships.
+Ships must be defined entities and can be related to them via a REL_TAG_TAG record when they are docked.
+Under "real" circumstances, this would be a manual process.
+An operator would assign a dock to a ship and a sensor would trip when the ship had actually docked.
+In the meantime, the simulator creates the relationship and sets the ship present indicator.
+The transfer is then created and processed.
+When the transfer is complete, the simulator deletes the relationship and clears the ship present flag.

+Docks are implemented as a special usage of a Tag.
+For a dock the input tag is the ID of the digital input which specifies that a carrier (ship, train, truck) is present at the dock.
+The "output" tag is the ID of the carrier present at the dock.
+N.B., trains are problematic because they actually consist of multiple tank cars which must be treated individually.

 ### Fields

 Fields are graphical displays of areas of the refinery.
 The size is determined by the area selected to be displayed.
 The display is updated every minute.